 Day of Procedure

 On the procedure day, it is recommended that your child have a regular meal and give a dose of ibuprofen an hour prior to the appointment.
+Check out our pain management page for information on homeopathic remedies also.
 We recommend that your child wear comfortable, lightweight, dark-colored clothing for the day of the procedure.
+(Darker colors make it easier to get out popsicle stains from drooling post procedure.)
 Please bring their favorite toy or stuffed animal, or toy car to hold during the procedure.
 You may also bring a cooler with their favorite popsicle or ice cream for them to have after the procedure in case they do not like our popsicle selection.